Pray4Movement/mobile-app/flutter_app/README.md

 ## Key Implementation Notes

 - **No API Calls**: All data is hardcoded in Dart files
+- **Multi-Build Configuration**: App supports two variants (Doxa and General) with different branding, campaign filtering, and bundle IDs
+- **Build Scripts**: Use `./scripts/build_doxa.sh` or `./scripts/build_general.sh` for easy building
+- **Asset Management**: Variant-specific assets are copied at build time to ensure only the correct variant's assets are included
+- **Campaign Filtering**: Doxa variant filters to "doxa-life" group, General variant shows all campaigns (except Doxa Life)
 - **Local Push Notifications**: Reminders schedule actual local notifications that fire at the specified times
 - **Notification Permissions**: The app requests notification permissions on first launch (Android 13+ and iOS)
 - **Notification Taps**: Tapping a notification opens the app and navigates to the Prayer Feed